-Section 3-III.C. will be effective for all New Admissions effective on or after the HOTMA compliance date.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+Section 3-III.C. will be effective for all New Admissions effective on or after January 01, 2025.

 There are two circumstances under which a family is ineligible for the program based on asset ownership.

 First, assistance may not be provided to any family if the family's net assets exceed \$100,000 (adjusted annually by HUD).